andreivasiliu/unit-rs/README.md

 `unit-dev` must be installed from Unit's own repositories linked in their [installation guide](http://unit.nginx.org/installation/).

-Note that Nginx Unit requires the server and applicaton to have the same version; an application compiled with a `libunit` from an older or newer version of Nginx Unit will not work.
+Note that NGINX Unit requires the server and applicaton to have the same version; an application compiled with a `libunit` from an older or newer version of NGINX Unit will not work.

 ## Safety